How to get Jobs in South Korea for Indians?

 Don’t let that dampen your spirits.
 There are still many choices available to you.
 So, let’s look at some of the most popular jobs for Indians in Korea.

 Teaching English in Korea is the most popular job for foreigners.
 Because of the high demand, the requirement for ESL (English as a second language) teachers is immense.

 You can work for government public schools like EPIK, SMOE, GOE, GEPIK, TaLK, private centers (Hagwon), or even universities.
 Many companies also hire English trainers for their employees.

-You need at least a bachelor’s degree and English test certificates like TEFL, TESOL, or CELTA.
+You need a bachelor’s degree and English test certificates like TEFL, TESOL, or CELTA.
 And if you have teaching experience, it can be an added advantage, though not compulsory.

 Applicants must be native English speakers from the UK, Canada, the US, Australia, New Zealand, Ireland, or South Africa.
 Indians are also eligible to apply as per the CEPA agreement between India-Korea.

 But it is difficult to get an ESL job for Indians.
 Most Koreans favor natives with native accents.
-So, unless you have a flawless accent, a teacher’s license, and relevant background, it would be tough to get one.
+So, it would be tough to get one without a flawless accent, a teacher’s license, and relevant background.

 (ii) Jobs in Indian companies in Korea